dhlanm/gpt-2-dnd/README.md

 The scraper caches everything, so once it's been run once it shouldn't be run again.

-### Stat block rendering
+### React app

-The [stat block rendering](https://github.com/Valloric/statblock5e) is not my own.
-A lot of attention to detail was put into that project and it's definitely worth checking out.
+The frontend react app at github.com/dhlanm/gpt-2-dnd-frontend is developed by github.com/el1t.
+Huge props to him for creating an absolutely beautiful interface.

 ### Building for lambda